Ekushey: Between language and culture

 Urdu0.0015782916726944760

-Many private and public initiatives have been taken to make Bangla a more effective, powerful, useful, and reverential language nationally and internationally.
-These efforts have shown little progress because of Bangladesh’s low literacy rate, cultural determinism, colonial influence, religious bend, etc. Even with all the challenges and limitations, the Bangla language remains popular among the Bangladeshi people because of its defining historical role in Bangladesh’s independence.
-Bangla language is an important and integral part of Bangladesh’s secular identity.
-Bangladeshis, home and abroad, enjoy Ekushey February more of a cultural festival than their linguistic pride.
-Today Ekushey highlights the history of Bangla literary tradition, cultural antiquity and heritage of all Bengali people, freedom from external unjust treatment, Bangladesh’s struggle towards independence, and finally achieve a country of their own.
-It celebrates all things culturally Bengali and Bangladeshi – art, book, belief, custom, dance, drama, fashion, festival, folklore, food, gender, kinship, law, marriage, moral, music, novel, poetry, religion, ritual, etc. Ekushey is when Bangladeshi readers buy books; publishers publish books, writers talk to readers, children take part in language competition, the youth feel the pulse of their parents, and so on.
-People proudly become more aware of their Bangla heritage, tradition, history – it’s a feel-good time, a time for bonding emotionally with all things Bangla.
+Many private and public initiatives have been taken to make Bangla a more effective, powerful, practical, and respectful language nationally and internationally.
+These efforts have shown little progress because of Bangladesh’s low literacy rate, cultural determinism, colonial influence, religious bend, etc. Despite all the challenges and limitations, the Bangla language remains popular among the Bangladeshi people because of its defining historical role in Bangladesh’s independence.
+The Bangla language is an essential and integral part of Bangladesh’s secular identity.
+Bangladeshis, home and abroad, enjoy Ekushey February, which is more of a cultural festival than their linguistic pride.
+Today, Ekushey highlights the history of Bangla literary tradition, cultural antiquity and heritage of all Bengali people, freedom from external unjust treatment, Bangladesh’s struggle towards independence, and finally achieving their own country.
+It celebrates all things culturally Bengali and Bangladeshi – art, book, belief, custom, dance, drama, fashion, festival, folklore, food, gender, kinship, law, marriage, morals, music, novel, poetry, religion, ritual, etc. Ekushey is when Bangladeshi readers buy books, publishers publish books, writers talk to readers, children participate in language competitions, the youth feel the pulse of their parents, and so on.
+People proudly become more aware of their Bangla heritage, tradition, and history – it’s a feel-good time for bonding emotionally with Bangla.

-There is nothing wrong with seeing a language of many millions not so strong, not capable of being one of the best globally, and not so useful to its users as long the users are happy with the current status.
+There is nothing wrong with seeing a language of many millions not so strong, incapable of being one of the best globally, and not so valuable for its users as long the users are happy with the current status.
 To be one of the most influential languages, a language needs to be backed by effective reform, economic development, scientific and technological activities, online interest, and a future vision.
-Ekuskey has not transformed Bangla as such a language yet.
+Ekuskey has not yet transformed Bangla into such a language.
 But at least Ekuskey has given Bangladeshis a festival of their very own to enjoy.

 Leave a Reply